 We know that dotdigital Group has improved its bottom line lately, but is it going to grow revenue?
-Check if analysts think dotdigital Group will grow revenue in the future.
+If you're interested, you could check this free report showing consensus revenue forecasts.

 What About Dividends?

-When looking at investment returns, it is important to consider the difference between total shareholder return (TSR) and share price return.
+As well as measuring the share price return, investors should also consider the total shareholder return (TSR).
 Whereas the share price return only reflects the change in the share price, the TSR includes the value of dividends (assuming they were reinvested) and the benefit of any discounted capital raising or spin-off.
-Arguably, the TSR gives a more comprehensive picture of the return generated by a stock.
-As it happens, dotdigital Group's TSR for the last 5 years was 183%, which exceeds the share price return mentioned earlier.
+It's fair to say that the TSR gives a more complete picture for stocks that pay a dividend.
+In the case of dotdigital Group, it has a TSR of 236% for the last 5 years.
+That exceeds its share price return that we previously mentioned.
 And there's no prize for guessing that the dividend payments largely explain the divergence!

 A Different Perspective